Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

-Rob Refsnyder -- with an on-base percentage of .261 in his past 10 games, 117 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Washington Nationals, with MacKenzie Gore on the hill, on August 16 at 7:05 PM ET.
+Rob Refsnyder -- .136 average over his past 10 games -- will be in action for the Boston Red Sox against the Washington Nationals, with Patrick Corbin on the mound, on August 17 at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Tigers.
+In his last game he had a hitless performance (0-for-4) against the Nationals.

 Rob Refsnyder Game Info & Props vs. the Nationals